-This new match was much smoother and Allan now not only visits someone each week, he also volunteers with the Companion Walking Service and takes an older man walking each week.
+This new match was much smoother.
+Now Allan not only visits someone each week, he also volunteers with the Companion Walking Service – taking an older man walking each week.

 In the afternoon, he visits another older gentleman who is in a rest home.
 Allan enjoys volunteering with Age Concern.
 He gets satisfaction from knowing the two people he visits each week truly appreciate his help.
 A bond has formed with each, and he learns many things from them.
 They have some similar interests, but they also speak about anything that might be on their minds.